kubernetes/enhancements/keps/sig-node/0035-20190130-topology-manager.md

     * Admits the pod to the node if the preferred field of the Topology Hint is set to true.
 - **single-numa-node**:
     * Admits the pod to the node if the preferred field of the Topology is set to true **and** the bitmask is set to a single NUMA node.
+- **pod-level-single-numa-node**:
+    * Admits the pod to the node if the preferred field of the Topology is set to true **and** the bitmask is set to a same NUMA node for all containers in a pod.

 #### New Interfaces